Chapter One: The Vanishing of Will Byers: Production

 The episode was originally titled "Montauk Pilot" and was the first episode from Montauk, the original title for Stranger Things.
 It was later renamed along with the show, though the script itself barely changed.
 The episode was written and directed by the show's creators, the Duffer Brothers.
 "The Vanishing of Will Byers" was released on July 15, 2016, on Netflix.

 Reception

 The episode was well received by critics.
 PopMatters noted that the show "captures fear and the '80s so brilliantly, you'd think Netflix injected it with some mad scientist-created serum to ensure maximum binge-worthiness."
-Travel Spots also enjoyed the episode.

 The Duffer Brothers were nominated for the Primetime Emmy Awards for outstanding writing and outstanding directing for the episode, as well as the Directors Guild of America Outstanding Directorial Achievement for a Drama Series award for "The Vanishing of Will Byers" as well.
 Others were awarded accolades for their work in the episode as well.